aryanrajtrangham/Courses_from_priyanshu/E-commerce.md

 - ### Store and product listing creation

 A product listing is what the customer sees when they search for an item.
-This is one advantage in ecommerce meant for the seller.
-This online business plus point is that you can personalise your product listing after creating them.
+This is one advantage in e-commerce meant for the seller.
+This online business plus point is that you can personalize your product listing after creating them.

-Customising listings makes them attractive and appealing.
-Here the seller has full control over customisation, he can mention offers available, discounts etc. Other advantages of e-business product listing are that it is free to upload and fast.
+Customizing listings makes them attractive and appealing.
+Here the seller has full control over customization, he can mention offers available, discounts etc. Other advantages of e-business product listing are that it is free to upload and fast.

 - ### Cost reduction

-One of the biggest advantages of ecommerce to business that keep sellers interested in online selling is cost reduction.
+One of the biggest advantages of e-commerce to business that keep sellers interested in online selling is cost reduction.
 Many sellers have to pay lots to maintain their physical store.
 They may need to pay extra up front costs like rent, repairs, store design, inventory etc. In many cases, even after investing in services, stock, maintenance and workforce, sellers don’t receive desired profits.

 - ### Affordable advertising and marketing

 Sellers don’t have to spend a lot of money to promote their items.
-The world of ecommerce has several affordable, quick ways to market online.
-Ecommerce marketplaces are visual channels – and sellers can really show off their product.
-For example, Amazon sellers can use Advertising tools to add videos, infographics, good quality resolution images.
+The world of e-commerce has several affordable, quick ways to market online. e-commerce marketplaces are visual channels – and sellers can really show off their product.
+For example, Amazon sellers can use Advertising tools to add videos, info graphics, good quality resolution images.

 - ### Flexibility for customers

-An important advantage of ecommerce to business is that sellers can provide flexibility to customers.
+An important advantage of e-commerce to business is that sellers can provide flexibility to customers.
 One highlight is that the product and services are ready 24x7.
 The result is that seller can offer his item any place, any time.

 - ### Product and price comparison

-In ecommerce, sellers can compare the products using tools or on their own.
+In e-commerce, sellers can compare the products using tools or on their own.
 This gives them a good idea of product alternatives available, the standard rates, if a product need is unfulfilled.
 Comparison is faster online and covers many products - It helps to save time when making this comparison, as all details are available on the shopping site.
 In a physical store, sellers may not be able get access to so many details –they only have better knowledge about their own inventory.

 - ### No reach limitations